Netflix/metaflow-docs/docs/v/r/metaflow/failures.md

 Now the code can be safely rerun, even using `--with retry`.
 All other steps will be retried as usual.

 Most data science workflows do not have to worry about this.
-As long as your step only reads and writes Metaflow artifacts and/or performs only read-only operations with external systems \(e.g. performs only `SELECT` queries, no `INSERT`s etc.\), your step is [idempotent](https://en.wikipedia.org/wiki/Idempotence#Computer_science_meaning) and it can be retried without concern.
+As long as your step only reads and writes Metaflow artifacts and/or performs only read-only operations with external systems \(e.g. performs only `SELECT` queries, no `INSERT`s etc.\), your step is [idempotent](https://en.wikipedia.org/wiki/Idempotence#Computer_science_meaning) and can be retried without concern.

 ### Maximizing Safety

 By default, `retry` will retry the step for three times before giving up.
 It waits for 2 minutes between retries on the [cloud](../metaflow-on-aws/metaflow-on-aws.md).
 This means that if your code fails fast, any transient platform issues need to get resolved in less than 10 minutes or the whole run will fail.
-Typically 10 minutes is more than enough but sometimes you want both a belt and suspenders.
+10 minutes is typically more than enough, but sometimes you want both a belt and suspenders.

 If you have a sensitive production workflow which should not fail easily, there are four things you can do: